Safety Measures for Fire Emergency in the Workplace

 1. Organization is key – Make sure to have a good practice of housekeeping.
 Any kind of clutter will most likely contribute to igniting or starting a fire because they usually provide the fuel.
 Having a complete practice of housekeeping will clear the accessibility to fire exits and to the emergency equipment.

-2. Strict implementation of smoking areas – Make sure workers smoke only in the specific designated areas.
+2. Strict implementation of smoking areas – Make sure workers smoke only in the specifically designated areas.
 Implement the rule for them to never smoke in storage rooms or areas where there are chemicals and flammable materials.

 Learn how to use fire extinguishers – Make sure the people know how to use fire extinguishers or at least designate someone who will be trained for it.
-Maintain the appropriate kind and exact number of fire extinguishers for your business.
+Maintain the appropriate kind and an exact number of fire extinguishers for your business.

 3. Hazards in electrical – inform workers to make sure to report and log all types of electrical hazards and equipment that are malfunctioning and make sure to replace them right away.

-4. Control Panel accessibility – Make sure there is a free and easy access to the control panels so when fire starts electricity can be shut down quickly.
+4. Control Panel accessibility – Make sure there is a free and easy access to the control panels so when a fire starts electricity can be shut down quickly.

 Installation of effective Flame and Smoke Detection Systems – The latest technology in the field for fire detection is video based flame and smoke detection systems.
 There are many brands out there and one that we have tested out recently is Verifire.
 It is an IP camera built with a DSP chip inside it which contains the algorithms that processes the analyses needed to detect flame or smoke within 5 to 20 seconds before activating the alarms.
 It can analyze sharpness, edge blur, color, flickering ratio, moving direction and so on to give a hundred percent accurate results.
-From our comparison it has the most minimal false alarm rate in the market.
+From our comparison, it has the most minimal false alarm rate in the market.
 This is ideal to install for companies with several outlets or branches and for companies with high ceilings and walls.
 It can be used by museums, historical relic sites, airplane docks or hangars, oil and food processing plants, warehouses, storage for highly flammable materials and chemical processing plants.

 6. Sprinklers – Do not block sprinklers and make sure they are tested out annually.